 C.H.A.M.P.S.
 Project (Essay / Poster Contest)

 Stage Hawgs allows students to participate in the Drama Arts.
 Students paricipate in the annual musical led by Mrs.Beth Miller.
 Students are allowed to share their talents, practice acting, singing, and dancing as well as learning to accentuate their speaking skills.
 If students enjoy working behind the scenes, they are welcome to join the Stage Hawgs Design Team which creates and designs props for the musical.
 Permission forms must be signed and returned before a child can participate.
-Contact Beth Miller (Stage Hawgs) or Kim Yarbrough(Design Team) with any questions.
+Contact Beth Miller (Stage Hawgs) or Kim Yarbrough(Design Team/Set Crew) with any questions.

 Interested in playing the violin?
 Join the Strings group to learn to play the violin!
 No prior experience is nescessary and GEAR provides violin for everyone.
 Permission forms must be signed and returned before the student can participate.
 Contact Mrs. Beth Miller with any questions.

 4-H is a youth organization for boys and girls in grades 4– 12.
 4-H teaches leadership and members are encouraged to participate in county, district, and state-wide 4-H activities, volunteer for community service, and participate in a project each year.